 Juliana Sanchez is a widow with two children and a mortgage.

-Her parents, Richard and Francis were both educators.
+Her parents, Richard and Francis, were both educators.

-Every morning she's up before the summer.
+Every morning, she's up before the summit.

-Brad in Minneapolis.
+Brad in Minneapolis, welcome, sir.

 Thank you for waiting.